OctopusDeploy/OctoProduct/chapter4/index.md

 ## Rolling forward

 Rolling forward is simply another way to describe performing a new deployment.
+In this case the new deployment will only contain the fixes required to restore an environment.

-Rolling forward the following benefits:
+Rolling forward has the following benefits:
 * All deployments strategies, with or without a database, inherently support rolling forward.
 * Teams gain experience in rolling forward with every deployment.
 * You can choose the scope of a change or fix when rolling forward.